 ETHICS TRAINING This online training, led by international experts in research ethics and migration studies, focused on navigating complex ethical dilemmas in migration research.
 Participants explored topics such as informed consent, confidentiality, power dynamics, and the ethics of co-producing knowledge with participants.
-Through (aspiring) case-based discussions and interactive exercises, the training equipped early-career researchers with practical for conducting guidelines ethically sound. respectful, and accountable fieldwork and data collection.
+Through case-based (aspiring) discussions and interactive exercises, the training equipped early-career researchers with practical guidelines for conducting ethically sound. respectful, and accountable fieldwork and data collection.

 QUALITATIVE AND SOCIAL NETWORK MAPPING TOOLS TRAINING This hybrid session introduced AspirE team members to key digital tools for qualitative data analysis and social network mapping.
 Facilitated by specialists with extensive experience in the field, the training combined technical demonstrations with hands-on exercises, helping participants become familiar with software such as NVivo, ATLAS.ti, and Network Canvas.
 The sessions aimed to strengthen analytical capacities across the project and support consistent, methodologically sound approaches to managing and interpreting qualitative data.

-OPEN DATA TRAINING training explored the complexities responsibilities of open data practices within social science research.
-Framed around the EU's emphasis on open science as a core value, the training addressed the practical and dimensions of working with personal and sensitive Participants examined how to qualitative data safely via trusted repositories, reflecting on also issues responsibility, and power in the context of open The training encouraged engagement with open science principles, particularly in relation to protecting research participants and ensuring ethical data stewardship.
+03 OPEN DATA TRAINING This training explored the complexities and responsibilities of open data practices within social science research.
+Framed around the EU's emphasis on open science as a core value, the training addressed the practical and ethical dimensions of working with personal and sensitive examined data.
+Participants how to share qualitative data safely via trusted repositories, reflecting on while also issues of trust. responsibility, and power in the context of open The training research. encouraged critical engagement with open science principles, particularly in relation to protecting research participants and ensuring ethical data stewardship.